dinghino/semantic-slideshow/README.md

 ## Advanced config and usage

 The app can handle custom events and call.
-Since the slides are just html files that are loaded inside index.html, you can add a `script` tag inside one of the pages (the first one, maybe?) and use all the javascript you want to handle special functionalities.
+Since the slides are just html files that are loaded inside index.html, you can add a `script` tag inside one of the pages (the last one, maybe?) and use all the javascript you want to handle special functionalities.

+You can also define a custom `script.js` file inside your slideshow folder that the app will try to get, using `jQuery.getScript()`, after loading all the slides into the slideshow.

-You can also access `event hooks` from the app, such as `onEnter` and `onLeave` in and from a slide.
+You can access `event hooks` from the app, such as `onEnter` and `onLeave` in and from a slide.
 To do so you have to manually create a events object with all the methods inside one of the slides.
-This object **MUST BE GLOBALLY DECLARED** so **NO** var in front of it and must be called `_slidesEvents`. inside that you can put nested object, one for each slide you need to access, with that slide index as name, setting the callbacks as properties. if a slide index is missing or a property is not a function it gets ignored by the hook.
+This object **MUST BE GLOBALLY DECLARED** so **NO** var in front of it and must be called `_slidesEvents`. inside that you can put nested objects, one for each slide you need to access, with that slide index as name, setting the callbacks as properties. if a slide index is missing or a property is not a function it gets ignored by the hook.

 ### Example